Shares and Debt

 Article 2 - The Company is headquartered in the city and state of Rio de Janeiro.
 The Company may open and close branches, offices, agencies, warehouses in any part of the Brazilian territory or abroad.

-Article 5 - The capital stock of the Company is R$1,319,882,346.85 (one billion, three hundred and nineteen million, eight hundred and eighty-two thousand, three hundred and forty-six. reais and eighty five cents), divided into 858,539,371 (eight hundred and fifty-eight million, five hundred and thirty-nine thousand, three hundred seventy-one) shares, being 474,206,251 (four hundred seventy-four million, two hundred and six thousand, two hundred and fifty-one) common shares and 384,333,120 (three hundred and eighty-four million, three hundred and thirty-three thousand, one hundred and twenty) preferred shares.
+Article 5 - The capital stock of the Company is R$2,319,882,346.85 (two billion, three hundred and nineteen million, eight hundred and eighty-two thousand, three hundred and forty-six reais and eighty five cents), divided into 1,022,205,493 (one billion, twenty-two million, two hundred and five thousand, four hundred and ninety-three) shares, being 512,362,664 (five hundred and twelve million, three hundred and sixty-two thousand, six hundred and sixty-four) common shares and 509,842,829 (five hundred and nine million, eight hundred and forty-two thousand, eight hundred and twenty-nine) preferred shares.
 All shares are registered shares with no par value.

-Sole Paragraph - The Company may, by Board of Directors’ resolution, within the limit of authorized capital, and pursuant to the plan approved at General Meeting, grant call option to the managers or employees pertaining to the Company or companies under its control.
+Sole Paragraph - The Company may, by Board of Directors resolution, within the limit of authorized capital, and pursuant to the plan approved at General Meeting, grant call option to managers or employees pertaining to the Company or companies under its control.

 Article 9 - The Board of Directors may exclude the preemptive right over the issuance of shares, convertible debentures or subscription bonus, the placement of which is conducted through trade in stock exchange or public subscription, as provided for in Article 172 of the Brazilian Corporate Law.